 As home values and home equity continues to increase in most parts of California, many homeowners are tapping into their home equity and borrowing cash-out to pay for home renovation projects, tuition for their children, or to consolidate high interest rate credit cards and save money monthly.
 Here is what you need to know to qualify for a cash-out mortgage refinance.

 The 3 different mortgage programs you can use to refinance and borrow cash-out, are Conventional, FHA and VA financing.
-Here are their current cash-out rules.
+Here are their current cash-out refinance rules.

 Conventional cash-out refinances also qualify for the new appraisal waiver program, see below.
 The rate for a cash-out refinance loan is a little higher than a non cash-out refinance.

 FHA financing allows you to do a cash-out refinance up to 85% of your property value.
 The interest rate on a FHA loan is the same for a cash-out versus non-cash-out refinance.

 VA Financing allows you to do a cash-out refinance up to 100% of your property value.
 The interest rate on a VA loan is the same for a cash-out versus non-cash-out refinance.
-There is also No monthly mortgage insurance on a VA loan even up to 100% of the property value.
+There is No monthly mortgage insurance on a VA loan even up to 100% of the property value.

 The Benefits of a Cash-Out or Consolidation Refinance

 A cash-out or consolidation refinance is a great way to payoff high interest rate credit cards with balances that never seem to move lower.
 Consolidating credit cards and other personal debts will save the average homeowner up to $300 – $500 a month.

-A great idea is to reinvest the monthly savings back into the loan to pay it down faster, or you can reinvest the monthly savings back into your 401k or a college fund for your children to save more money.
+A great idea is to reinvest the monthly savings back into the loan to pay it down faster, or you can reinvest the monthly savings back into your 401k retirement fund or a college fund for your children (see below the example).